 If, in the opinion of the appellant, the appeal has not been satisfactorily Resolved by the

-Standards Committee, within 30 days after receiving from its Chair notice of the Standards Committee's decision, a written appeal then may be submitted for appropriate disposition to the Board of Governors in accordance with the appeals process defined in
+Standards Committee, within 30 days after receiving from its Chair notice of the Standards Committee's decision, a written appeal then may be submitted for appropriate disposition to the Board of Governors in accordance with the appeals process defined in the Governance Operations Manual.

 Any Standards Committee Member who participated directly in the development of any Engineering Document related to the appeal shall not be eligible to participate in the consideration of an appeal.